rcalixte/wayland-book/src/xdg-shell-basics/xdg-surface.md

 ```

 The `xdg_surface` interface, in addition to requests for assigning a more
-specific role of toplevel or popup to your surface, contains some important
+specific role of toplevel or popup to your surface, also includes some important
-requests addressing behavior common to both roles.
-Let's consider these before
+functionality common to both roles.
+Let's review these before we move on to the
-we move on to the toplevel and popup semantics.
+toplevel- and popup-specific semantics.

 ```xml
 <request name="set_window_geometry">